 The mobile lab is part of our Fab Lab Permian Basin located at Odessa College in Odessa, Texas, which is celebrating its one-year anniversary.
 Developed in partnership with Odessa College and the Fab Foundation, the facility is called the Fab Lab Permian Basin in recognition of our major investments in the region.
 Odessa College students will be on-site to show what the Fab Lab can do.

 Like the more than 1,000 facilities in the Fab Lab Network around the world, Fab Lab Permian Basin is centered around a suite of digital fabrication tools and prototyping machines such as laser cutters, 3D Printers, vinyl cutters and milling machines, used for making and designing.
 It is one of the Fab Labs that Chevron is bringing to areas where the company operates as a result of our strong commitment to communities and STEM education.

-We have been active with the Fab Foundation since 2014, when we made a $10 million commitment during the White House Maker Fare to bring Fab Labs to areas where we operate.
+We have partnered with the Fab Foundation since 2014, when we made a $10 million commitment during the White House Maker Fare to bring Fab Labs to areas where we operate.
 The Maker Movement is committed to empowering students and adults to create, innovate, tinker and make their ideas into reality.